 The Dial a Ride customer satisfaction survey is now done only twice a year, Q1 and Q3.
+The information in the report, with the exception of the complaints data, relates to Q1 17-18.

-The data relates to Q3 2016-17.
-Customer satisfaction overall is below target.
+Customer satisfaction overall is on target.
 Dial-a-Ride members are usually very satisfied with driver helpfulness-courtesy.
-The main source of complaint this quarter is driver shortages and unfulfilled journeys.
+There was a reduction in complaints in Q2 2017-18, when compared to the same period in Q2 2016-17.
+The main source of complaint this quarter is ease of getting through on the telephone and the booking process.